 Pathuriaghata Street is so named as it once led to a stone-flagged ghat on the Hooghly River.
 It is one of the oldest residential areas in what was Sutanuti.
 Even in the 21st century, the area is replete with colonnaded mansions.
 These merchant-princes built palatial colonnaded houses here, especially in the 19th century, in what was once known as Sutanuti, one of the three original villages comprising old Calcutta.

 Amongst the oldest and most renowned residents of the neighbourhood were the Tagores.
 Joyram Tagore, who amassed a large fortune as a merchant and as Dewan to the French government at Chandannagar, shifted from Gobindapur to Pathuriaghata, when the British constructed new Fort William in the mid-eighteenth century.
-There is a road named after his son, Darpanarayan Tagore (1731-1793), considered by many as the founder of the Tagore family.

 The above building used to host the legendary Natta company.
 It’s a folk theatre troupe from Bengal established in 1869.
 In the early years, the group used to perform in different Zamindar’s (landlord’s) palaces.
 As time passed on they started to perform in different villages, small towns and also in cities like Kolkata (formerly known as Calcutta).

 The guide accompanying the cruise was giving us details of the ghats and the building on the bank of the Hooghly river.

 The cruise took us to Belur Math, known as the headquarters of Ramakrishna Math and Ramakrishna Mission, founded by Swami Vivekananda, the chief disciple of Ramakrishna Paramahamsa.
 The cruise docked at the Belur Math jetty and allowed us to half-an our visit of the math.